astec-stfc/simframe/README.md

 git clone https://github.com/astec-stfc/simframe.git
 ```

-The package and its dependencies can be installed using the following command in the `simframe` directory:
+The package and its dependencies can be installed using the following command in the ``Simframe`` directory:

 ```bash
 pip install .